Dale Dye: Military career

-Dye had hoped to attend the U.S. Naval Academy, but after failing the entrance exam three times ("My math and science skills were weak, and my English skills were huge") and having exhausted his family's meager funds getting through military academy, he enlisted in the U.S. Marines in January 1964.
+Dye had hoped to attend the U.S. Naval Academy, but after failing the entrance exam three times and having exhausted his family's meager funds getting through military academy, he enlisted in the U.S. Marines in January 1964.
 His unit was among the first to deploy to Vietnam in 1965.
 Officers in the unit noticed his keen observational skills and literary interest, and encouraged him to reclassify as a combat correspondent.
 He became one of a very few Marine combat correspondents.
 He sent stories to military publications and to the hometown newspapers of fellow Marines.
 As a correspondent, he saw more battles than many low-ranking infantrymen.
-Dye developed an immense respect for the grunts who took the brunt of any action.
+Dye developed an immense respect for the "grunts" who took the brunt of any action.

-Dye was wounded during the Tet Offensive in 1968.
-While recuperating in a rear area, the 2nd Battalion 3rd Marines—the unit he had traveled with—was preparing for Operation Ford.
+Dye was wounded during the Tet Offensive in 1968 and had to recuperate in a rear area.
+During this time, the 2nd Battalion 3rd Marines — the unit he had traveled with — was preparing for Operation Ford.
 Dye persuaded the battalion commander to let him accompany the battalion as a war correspondent.
 During the next week, the battalion engaged in a number of firefights with units of the North Vietnamese People's Army of Vietnam (PAVN).
 On March 18, 1968, Dye replaced an assistant machine gunner who had been killed.
 The machine gun position was isolated forward of the remainder of the battalion.
 Although he was wounded, Dye exposed himself to intense enemy fire to retrieve ammunition for the machine gun to help hold off PAVN soldiers during an all-night firefight.
 During other engagements, he exposed himself to enemy fire to rescue several wounded Marines and a Navy corpsman.
 As a result of his actions, he was awarded the Bronze Star Medal with Combat "V" for heroism.